 - There is no one complete source that can give you a list of all the scholarships, for which you may be eligible.
 It is best to consult several sources, such as scholarship search engines, UCLA academic departments, your high school and community organizations.

 - Getting a STRONG LETTER OF RECOMMENDATION is a vital component of many scholarship applications.

 - Scholarship books that target specific majors, ethnicity, or religious affiliation are an invaluable way to find national and local scholarships.

 - Writing an EXCELLENT PERSONAL STATEMENT will help you stand out as a strong candidate.
-The SCHOLARSHIP RESOURCE CENTER (SRC) offers workshops for UCLA students as well as individualized writing support sessions to help you work on essays from brainstorming to proofreading.
+The Center for Scholarships and Scholar Enrichment offers workshops for UCLA students as well as individualized writing support sessions to help you work on essays from brainstorming to proofreading.